 Generally the Economics Department will sponsor three essay contests in the Spring if students demonstrate sufficient interest:

-Finalists for the essay contests and the Outstanding Achievement winners will be notified by email and the awards will be presented at the Spring Awards Ceremony.
+Finalists for the essay contests and the academic achievement award winners will be notified by email and the awards will be presented at the Spring Awards Ceremony.